niole/react-scroll-component/README.md

   scrolled to part of the React Element
 * widthComp - width of window
 * component - the React Element you want to have scroll capabilities
- #can only use measurements in px
+## can only use measurements in px
+## please report all issues here: https://github.com/niole/react-scroll-component